josephhklier/josephLatin/Translation4.md

 When the prophet Cassandra says the horse has enemies, **Let's look at the tense of this temporal clause.
 Is it at the same time or earlier than the past-tense verb of the main clause?** Same time

 she has confidence they will not be able to have the horse in the temple.
-The Greeks all stretched to grasp the gate but all the guards and Troy fell. **Review subject and verb of these sentences.**
+The Greeks all stretched to grasp the gate but all the guards and Troy fell. **Review subject and verb of these sentences.** Subjects - Cassandra, Achivi .
+Verbs - sunt, potiti, occiderunt, exierunt, diceret, data